-“Your bridesmaids made a special impact in your life that’s why you chose them, they have been supportive throughout your engagement and helped make your dream wedding a reality,” says Elliot.
-“That’s why it is important to thank your bridesmaids who were an integral part of making your wedding one of the best days of your life!”
+“Your bridesmaids made a special impact in your life that’s why you chose them.
+They have been supportive throughout your engagement and helped make your dream wedding a reality,” says Elliott.
+“That’s why it is important to thank your bridesmaids, who were an integral part of making your wedding one of the best days of your life!”

 Be Timely With Your Cards

-“I recommend getting them done no later than three months post your wedding day which is pretty common etiquette,” says Elliot.
-“You may want to include some photos from the day from your photographer and depending on the time of year and their workload this may take longer than the three-month timeline.”
+“I recommend getting them done no later than three months post your wedding day, which is pretty common etiquette,” says Elliott.
+“You may want to include some photos from the day from your photographer, and depending on the time of year and their workload, this may take longer than the three-month timeline.”

 Handwrite Each Card

 “Make sure each one is handwritten and personally thanks the bridesmaid,” says Harutyunyan.
 “Let them know how important and meaningful it was for you to have them stand by your side, not just at the wedding but each day leading up to it.”

 “It's common for many brides to give thank-you gifts to their bridesmaids at the rehearsal dinner or on the morning of the wedding, but sometimes this can feel rushed,” says Harutyunyan.
 “It can be very nice to send a thank-you gift after the wedding.
 Make the gift specific and personal to each bridesmaid.
 They will truly cherish and appreciate the double impact of a gift and a heartfelt thank-you note from you.”

 Personalize It With Pictures

 Want to make the cards extra special?
 “Including some photos of you and your bridesmaids in the thank-you card makes it more personal and special,” says Elliott.
 “It’s not the typical thank-you card that every other guest would receive, and it shows you have gone that extra mile to show your appreciation to them.”

 Bridesmaid Thank-You Card Writing Tips